z3ke1r/django-tweet-embed/README.rst

 Example:

-This will loop through the "tweets" queryset defined in the view.
+This will loop through the ``tweets`` queryset defined in the view.
 Send the url of each tweet object to the tag function and return the embed html into the ``mdl-card`` div in the template.

 ``template.html``
 ::